 Forget Your Loneliness

-There is true and false solitude.
-There’s the loneliness that allows us to grow and become better, and there’s the loneliness that we suffer without facing up to.
+There is such a thing as real and false solitude.
+There’s the kind of solitude that allows us to grow and become better people, and there’s the kind we endure without facing up to it.

 The commercial world needs you to escape your loneliness